A path to superconductivity via strong short-range repulsion in a spin-polarized band

 Sixty years ago Kohn and Luttinger (KL) \cite{Kohn1965} provided an answer to the first question.
 They expanded the BCS kernel up to second order in the coupling constant and showed that due to the $2k_F$ singularity, in 3D the second order term gives rise to an attractive channel which overwhelms the first-order repulsion for large enough angular momentum $l$.
-Unfortunately, $T_c$ is exponentially small in $l^4$ and subsequent extensions\cite{Fay1968,Chubukov1993,baranov1993enhancement,kagan1991strong,Maiti2013,Kagan2016,Kagan2014,Zanchi1996,Zanchi2000,Raghu2010,fujimoto2025renormalization}, while improving the situation, have yet demonstrated the KL mechanism to be a promising path to high $T_c$.
+Unfortunately, $T_c$ is exponentially small in $l^4$ and subsequent extensions \cite{Fay1968, kagan1988possibility,baranov1993enhancement,kagan1991strong,Maiti2013,Kagan2016,Kagan2014,Zanchi1996,Zanchi2000,Raghu2010,fujimoto2025renormalization}, while improving the situation, have yet to demonstrate that the KL mechanism is a promising path to significant $T_c$.